 Companies and governments issue bonds as a way of raising money.
-A bond issuer promises to repay the money at an agreed time and to pay a fixed rate of interest in the meantime.
-UK Government issued bonds are called gilts.
+A bond issuer promises to repay the money at an agreed time and to pay a fixed rate of interest in the meantime - which is how this type of investment generates returns.
+UK Government-issued bonds are called gilts.